lammps/lammps/doc/src/Howto_bioFF.rst

 OPLS (Optimized Potentials for Liquid Simulations) is a general force field for atomistic simulation of organic molecules in solvent.
-It was developed at the `Jorgensen group
+It was developed by the `Jorgensen group
 <https://traken.chem.yale.edu/oplsaam.html>`_ at Purdue University and
 later at Yale University.
 Multiple versions of the OPLS parameters exist for united atom representations (OPLS-UA) and for all-atom representations (OPLS-AA).

-This force field is based on atom types mapping to specific functional groups in organic and biological molecules.
-The atom type includes an average atomic charge reflecting the oxidation state of the element in a specific chemical bond :ref:`(Jorgensen) <howto-jorgensen>` and computed based on increments determined by the atom type of the atoms bond to it.
+This force field is based on atom types mapped to specific functional groups in organic and biological molecules.
+Each atom includes an static, partial atomic charge reflecting the oxidation state of the element derived from its bonded neighbors :ref:`(Jorgensen) <howto-jorgensen>` and computed based on increments determined by the atom type of the atoms bond to it.

 The interaction styles listed below compute force field formulas that are fully or in part consistent with the OPLS style force fields.
 See